nekman/keynavigator/README.md

  tabindex: {number} - the tabindex that should be used on the parent element.
  	- default: -1

- keyMappings: {object}: Callback functions when a certain key is pressed.
+ keys: {object}: Callback functions when a certain key is pressed.
 See example below.
  	- example: {
       65: function($el) { console.log('pressed', $el); }
     }